Conservation & Outreach Internship

 Conservation & Outreach Intern (updated 2021)

-Position Summary: Josephine Sculpture Park is seeking a hardworking and independent Conservation and Outreach intern to help us manage habitat, maintain park grounds, and conduct community outreach that promotes our mission to connect people with each other and the land through the arts.
+Position Summary: Josephine Sculpture Park (JSP) is seeking a hardworking and independent Conservation and Outreach intern to help us manage habitat, maintain park grounds, and conduct community outreach that promotes our mission to connect people with each other and the land through the arts.
 If interested, intern may design and implement their own program or project.
 Intern will also work with art studio interns to maintain park grounds and assist with events.
 The internship ranges from 10-20 hours per week from late May/early June through August (hours and dates are flexible and to be finalized with staff).
 Intern is responsible for making their own schedule and managing their time to complete tasks as assigned.
 Training provided as needed.

 Reports To: Park Manager (primary); Program Director & Founding Director (secondary)

-Summary of Essential Job Functions (may change:
+Summary of Essential Job Functions (*may change due to COVID-19):

 - Help maintain park grounds to enhance native habitat.
 Assist in habitat and park management projects, such as installing nature playground, planting and caring for trees and native plants, addressing erosion issues, maintaining walking trails, mowing, weed eating, and removing invasive plant species.